 General Monetization Options

-- Include options such as Google Adwords – but don’t make this a dominant element of your content as many people switch off when all they see is adverts.
+- Include options such as Google Adsense – but don’t make this a dominant element of your content as many people switch off when all they see is adverts.

 - Create your own products – every business should have secondary income streams and info products are a perfect way to achieve this.
 If you have distributors / resellers, then try to focus on training products which can help them increase sales for you.

 - Provide an affiliate program for any products you sell.
 You can establish your affiliate program on one or more of the publicly available Affiliate networks or operate your own in-house program using software packages which are available for as little as $100.